arnaudgallou/BIO-Rmodule/Rmodule.md

 m_to_feet(100)
 ## [1] 328.084
 ```
-Arguments are assigned to parameter names in the order they are defined.
+Arguments (data passed into function's parameters) are assigned to parameter names in the order they are defined.
 Writing the name of each parameter is not mandatory but recommended to avoid any ambiguity or unwanted results.

 Consider the example below: